Airlines and Airports on Travel Notes

 Located in Ontario, it serves as a key hub for Northwestern Ontario.

-The primary airport serving Prince Edward Island, it provides essential connections to the mainland,
+The primary airport serving the island, it provides essential connections to the Canadian mainland,

 This airport is the second busiest in Quebec, providing essential services for both domestic and international flights.